Career Fair Prep

 Remember

-Eye contact, a firm handshake, matching your skills to the employer’s needs, and lots of enthusiasm are the four key ingredients to a successful career fair!
+Matching your skills to the employer’s needs, having done your research, asking interesting and relevant questions, and lots of enthusiasm are four key ingredients to a successful career fair!